cfreundlich/portfolio-balancer/README.md

 The default strategy is to avoid selling at all costs in order to avoid capital gains taxes, which would be [try_avoid_sell](./src/pbal/try_avoid_sell.py).

 ## Download Up-to-date portfolio data
-This code was written to use the IBKR Client Portal to automate rebalancing of a personal brokerage account.
+This code was written with the the IBKR margin trading account in mind.
-I have created a [Flex Query for myself](https://portal.interactivebrokers.com/AccountManagement/AmAuthentication?action=RM_FLEX_QUERIES) that creates a CSV in the format you see in the [tests](./tests/data).
+To make downloading the CSV easier, I created a [Flex Query](https://portal.interactivebrokers.com/AccountManagement/AmAuthentication?action=RM_FLEX_QUERIES) that creates a CSV in the format you see in the [tests](./tests/data).
 I can't share the Flex Query settings, but you should be able to figure them out.
 If you can't, then you probably should not be using this code.